cgarwood/mpc-control/README.md

 * Start the server `node server/server.js`

 ### Other Notes

+* To customize the controls page to match your environment, edit `src/pgControls.vue`.
+You will need to re-compile with `webpack` after editing.
-Copy an image named background.jpg into the static folder to customize the background
+* Copy an image named background.jpg into the `static` folder to customize the background